 C++ with Visual Studio 2019 and Windows Subsystem for Linux (WSL)

-In Visual Studio 2019 version 16.1 Preview 3 we have added native support for using C++ with the Windows Subsystem for Linux (WSL).
+Visual Studio 2019 version 16.1 added native support for using C++ with the Windows Subsystem for Linux (WSL).
 WSL lets you run a lightweight Linux environment directly on Windows, including most command-line tools, utilities, and applications.
 In Visual Studio you no longer need to add a remote connection or configure SSH in order to build and debug on your local WSL installation.
 This will save you time getting up and running in a Linux environment and eliminates the need to copy and maintain sources on a remote machine.
 In order to use our native support for WSL you will need to install the Linux Development with C++ workload in Visual Studio.

 Setting up WSL